alanoursland/mesa_gaussian/notes/support_mmg.md

 1. **Test within-feature bounds**: For a monosemantic SAE feature, are there paired features that activate for "too much" and "too little" of the same underlying concept?

-2. **Look for mirror hyperplanes explicitly**: In a trained network, do weight vectors come in near-antipodal pairs more often than chance?
+2. **Look for antipodal normals explicitly**: In a trained network, do weight vectors come in near-antipodal pairs more often than chance?
 (Not semantic antonyms, but actual weight geometry.)
 Note: we deliberately avoid the term "mirror neurons" to distinguish hyperplane geometry from single-unit semantics.

 3. **Examine bounded regions**: For classification tasks, do the learned decision boundaries form closed polytopes (requiring opposite-facing hyperplanes) or open half-spaces?